 Rancidity testing determines the level of oxidation in a sample.
 When lipids (fats and oils) go rancid, its nutritional value is compromised, and the lipids will take on a rancid taste and odor.
 Proper rancidity testing is an essential component in determining the shelf life of the product.

 Eurofins staff will monitor rancidity, tracking primary and secondary indicator results as the study progresses.
 It is important to note the time it takes for these indicators to reach their threshold values in order to establish a product’s shelf-life.
 Eurofins offers the following rancidity testing:

-- Peroxide Value (PV) testing determines the amount of peroxides in the lipids.
+- Peroxide Value (PV) testing determines the number of peroxides in the lipids.
 Peroxides are the initial indicators of lipid oxidation.
 Peroxides will continue to react and produce secondary products such as aldehydes.

-- Free Fatty Acids (FFA) testing determines the amount of fatty acids that have been liberated from their triglyceride structure.
+- Free Fatty Acids (FFA) testing determines the number of fatty acids that have been liberated from their triglyceride structure.
 Free fatty acids can produce strong flavors and odors at relatively low levels.
-Free fatty acids are hydrolytic rancidity (not oxidation) products, and can be caused by microbial activity.
+Free fatty acids are hydrolytic rancidity (not oxidation) products and can be caused by microbial activity.